Skip to main content

 For your application integrations, POST with systematic JSON body is the preferred choice.
 GET is available as a convenience for simple curl calls

-API calls require authentication, except for API discovery and some few public actions (login, auth, etc.).
+API calls require authentication, except for API discovery and a few public actions (login, auth, etc.).

 Requests must include a valid JWT access token using the standard HTTP header: